|

 Even in close relationships it can be hard to gauge what the other person is thinking or feeling.
 Research has shown, for example, that there can be a large gap between how well the client feels a session went and how well the therapist feels a session went.
 This finding holds true across therapist experience level.
 Using a consistent feedback system provides a way to close the gap.

-If you would like to participate, you can access the forms
+If you would like to participate, you can access the client satisfaction survey forms here.

 I hope you find these surveys helpful.
-If you have any questions or concerns please do not hesitate to contact me.
+If you have any questions or concerns please do not hesitate to contact us.

 Top | Home